Oscar Hammerstein I: Legal problems

-Death and legacy
+Death

 Hammerstein contracted kidney problems and paralysis, eventually permanently falling into a coma.
-He died in 1919 in Lenox Hill Hospital at Park Avenue and 77th Street in Manhattan.
-His contractual ban on presenting opera was due to expire in 1920; at his death he was busy planning his return to the opera stage.
-He is interred at Woodlawn Cemetery in New York City.
+He died in 1919 at Lenox Hill Hospital at Park Avenue and 77th Street in Manhattan.
+His contractual ban on presenting opera was due to expire in 1920; at his death, he was busy planning his return to the opera stage.
+He is interred at Woodlawn Cemetery in The Bronx, New York City.

+Legacy

 A 1910 song by Jack Norworth entitled "For Months and Months and Months" mentions Hammerstein in its first stanza.

 The Manhattan Opera House was bid for $145,000 by Hammerstein's two daughters.
 They would also sue Hammerstein's third wife, Emma Swift Hammerstein, over money and ownership of the building.
 Emma Hammerstein would go to court claiming ownership through Hammerstein Opera Company stock, but the stocks were found to be null and void by the judge.
 The Manhattan Opera House on 34th Street in New York City was renamed the "Hammerstein Ballroom" at the Manhattan Center Studios in his honor.

 Hammerstein's son Arthur developed Hammerstein's Theatre (now the Ed Sullivan Theater) at 1697 Broadway in his father's honor.
 The theater opened on November 30, 1927.